Tennis-Djokovic criticised for medical exemption to play at Australian Open

 "But well done to him for getting clear to come to Australia and compete."

-Britain's captain Liam Broady said that there was no option but to trust that Djokovic had a valid reason to seek an exemption.
+American player Taylor Townsend said the crowds would come around once they saw Djokovic in action.

-Former British singles number one Andrew Castle was less critical, telling the BBC that he wasn't surprised by the reaction to the exemption but said it wasn't unfair.
+"When he steps out on the court and he starts to display what he does well, which is play amazing tennis and entertain, I think that they are going to be very happy," she said.

-"We don't know what Djokovic's medical exemption is and we'll never know because it's private.
-But he must have one.
-We knew this would happen when exemptions were announced... it's not unfair because he satisfied two independent panels," he said.
+Britain's captain atthe ATP Cup Liam Broady said that there was no option but to trust that Djokovic had a valid reason to seek an exemption.

 Melbourne-based broadcaster Andy Maher said: "Djokovic is an all-time great, but not essential."